omniminds-ai/viralmind-agents/readme.md

 ## 📞 Contact & Support

-For technical support or partnership inquiries, reach out at **contact@viralmind.ai**
+For technical support or partnership inquiries, reach out at **contact@omniminds.ai**